Anxiety Therapy in Glasgow – when it feels like anxiety has taken over everything

 How long does anxiety counselling take to work?

 Many people notice some reduction in anxiety symptoms within 4-6 sessions, with significant improvement typically seen within 8-16 sessions.
 The timeline depends on how long you've experienced anxiety, its severity, and your individual circumstances.
-Your counsellor will regularly review progress with you.
+Your private therapist in Glasgow will review progress regularly

 What should I expect in my first anxiety counselling session?

-Your first session involves discussing your anxiety symptoms, triggers, and how anxiety affects your daily life.
+Your first anxiety counselling session in Glasgow involves discussing your anxiety symptoms, triggers, and how anxiety affects your daily life.
 Your counsellor will explain their approach and answer any questions.
 It's normal to feel nervous - a skilled anxiety counsellor will help you feel at ease and create a safe, non-judgmental space.

 Can anxiety counselling help without medication?